the-turing-way/the-turing-way/book/content/reproducible_environments/06/containers.md

 Details on the singularity definition file format can be found in the official [documentation](https://www.sylabs.io/docs/).

-A container image can then be build (requiring root!) via
+A container image can then be built (requiring root!) via

 ```
 sudo singularity build lolcow.simg lolcow.def